 For great ideas for everyday appreciation, check out 20 Creative Ways to Show Employee Appreciation.
 In this article, you’ll discover that even the little things can warrant a big thank you.
 Actions like bringing in live music, providing treats for the team, or giving extra days off around the holidays are all great examples of showing appreciation that can lead to increased satisfaction and personal growth.

 Appreciation doesn’t have to stop during difficult times, either.
 That’s what the first few months of a global crisis taught us.
-In 7 Suggestions for Appreciating People During this Pandemic, we outlined some thoughtful strategies for recognizing people during the COVID-19 pandemic.
+In 7 Suggestions for Appreciating People During this Pandemic, we outlined some thoughtful strategies for recognising people during the COVID-19 pandemic.
 “Find the Silent Heroes,” for example, stressed the importance of looking around to see who is getting things done behind the scenes, even in more difficult working conditions.
 Another idea was “Make Virtual Personal,” with tips on how to make recognition come across as sincere, even when working virtually instead of at the office.

 As you consider how to build a culture of recognition in your workplace, consider looking for programs that can handle both recognition for accomplishments as well as recognition for service.
 You’ll also want to make sure that peer-to-peer recognition is enabled and promoted, not just leader-driven recognition.